yu3san3/PrettyFormatter/README.md

 ```

 ### Formatting `Encodable` Objects
-You can also format objects conforming to the `Encodable` protocol:
+You can format objects conforming to the `Encodable` protocol:
 ```swift
 import PrettyFormatter